makeabledk/laravel-eloquent-status/readme.md

 [![Build Status](https://img.shields.io/travis/makeabledk/laravel-eloquent-status/master.svg?style=flat-square)](https://travis-ci.org/makeabledk/laravel-eloquent-status)
 [![StyleCI](https://styleci.io/repos/102474433/shield?branch=master)](https://styleci.io/repos/102474433)

 Most models has some sort of status or state to it.
-Few examples
+Few examples could be

 - Post: draft, private, published,
 - Job: applied, accepted, declined, completed, cancelled
 - Approval: pending, reviewing, approved

-Traditionally you may find yourself having `scopeAccepted` and then additionally a `ìsAccepted` helper method to check the instance it self.
+Traditionally you may find yourself having a `scopeAccepted` and then additionally a `ìsAccepted` helper method to test a model-instance against a specific status.

 This package offers a very handy way of dealing with statuses like these without cluttering you model.